The Rhodes Scholarships for Canada – A Partnership between the Rhodes Trust and the Second Century Founder John McCall MacBain

 Last year, Canadian Rhodes Scholars came from the following universities: University of Alberta, Dalhousie University, Harvard University, University of Manitoba, McGill University, Mount Allison University, Memorial University of Newfoundland, University of Toronto and University of Victoria.
 Below is a video of the three Class of 2013 Scholars from the University of Toronto:

-Applications for the Rhodes Scholarships for 2016 will open here in early June 2015.
+Applications for the Rhodes Scholarships for 2016 are now open.
+Apply here.

 There are six regional committees in Canada responsible for the selection of eleven Scholars annually across the country: